-Certification scheme to fulfil IMO requirements of the International Ship and Port Facility Security (ISPS) Code.
+Our experts at DNV GL ensure the certification process for meeting IMO requirements of the International Ship and Port Facility Security (ISPS) Code runs smoothly.

-The objective is, in accordance with the International Ship and Port Facility Security (ISPS) Code, to certify ship security of the following ships engaged on international voyages:
+In force since 2004, the International Ship and Port Facility Security (ISPS) Code makes it the responsibility of stakeholders – governments, shipping companies, crew and port or facility staff – to certify security of the following ships engaged in international voyages:

-An approved Ship Security Plan (SSP) and a full-term International Ship Security Certificate (ISSC) are issued to individual ships to fulfil mandatory security requirements stated by the IMO through the ISPS Code.
+An approved Ship Security Plan (SSP) and a full-term International Ship Security Certificate (ISSC) for individual ships to fulfil mandatory security requirements stated by the IMO through the ISPS Code

-issuance of an interim International Ship Security Certificate (ISSC) that is valid for 6 months
+Issuance of an interim International Ship Security Certificate (ISSC) that is valid for six months

-issuance of a full-term ISSC that is valid for 5 years
+Issuance of a full-term ISSC that is valid for five years

-Upon successful completion of an initial or renewal audit, an ISSC is issued with 5 years validity.
-Intermediate audit is carried out between the 2nd and 3rd anniversary of the certificate.
+Upon successful completion of an initial or renewal audit, an ISSC is issued and valid for five years.
+An intermediate audit is carried out between the 2nd and 3rd anniversary of the certificate.